How To Recover From Your Husband’s Lies, Infidelity & Abuse

 And then right at the end of the group I’ll check back in with that and say, ‘Hey this is what you wanted to achieve, how did we do with that?’
 Sometimes you don’t see in the moment the movement that you’re making so it’s a great way to look back and say, ‘Actually yea, I’ve made some really good movement on that goal and I feel closer to achieving it!’, ‘I’ve achieved it all together!’, or ‘Hey I’ve got a little more work to do.’

-I always like to say that a Facebook Workbook Group doesn't provide the full solution but it definitely gives you a really solid foundation.
-It can be a really helpful thing to help you think what else you might need to do after the workbook group is finished, where your strengths are and see what you've done really well.
+It can be a really helpful thing to help you think what else you might need to do, where your strengths are and see what you’ve done really well.

-As Jen has said, one of the key parts of this book that really hit me when I worked through it and what women seem to take from this particular workbook is the grief section.
-It's got a great section that allows you to really work through some of that, letting go of what you thought you had and processing the loss.
+As Jen has said, one of the key parts of this book that really hit me when I worked through it and what women seem to take from these sessions is the grief section.
+It’s got a great section that allows you to really work through some of that, letting go of what you thought you had and processing the loss.
 You can actually be seeing movement of those women in that 12 weeks.

 Progress And Recovery From Betrayal Trauma Is Empowering